thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

 #### Meet Some Of The Pals
-*Choose from 12 adorable companions – your adventure always begins with Mocha!*
+*Choose from a growing list of adorable companions – your adventure always begins with Mocha!*

 <div style="display: flex; flex-wrap: wrap; justify-content: space-evenly; align-items: stretch; text-align: center; margin-top: 2rem; width: 100%;">